Skip to main content

 cd tachyon-u-boot

 This repository is based on mainline U-Boot, with additional patches for QCM6490 support and Tachyon specifics (like the board name and device tree).
-Make sure you’re on the correct branch or tag corresponding to the version you intend to build (for example, v1.0.4 if you want to build the same version as the official image uses).
-You can list branches/tags via:

-Building U-Boot
+Building U-Boot (Desktop)

 make docker/shell

-1. From inside the tachyon-u-boot directory, run:
+1. From the tachyon-u-boot directory:

 export CROSS_COMPILE=aarch64-linux-gnu-

-make qcm6490_defconfig
+make qcm6490_tachyon_config

-make -j$(nproc)
+make -j8

 u-boot.bin